THE MUD HOME

 How to make earthen plaster?

 You want a recipe don't you?
 You're going to be disappointed.
 I used to have a recipe on this page, but I’ve removed it because I genuinely think it’s misleading and a total waste of time to follow someone else’s recipe.
-I’ve made earth plaster in four different countries, and numerous regional locations and climates.
+I’ve made earth plaster in seven different countries, and numerous regional locations and climates.
 Every time the mixture is different.
 Sometimes I've added extra ingredients, other times not.
-So get ready to experiment because both your climate and your soil are going to determine the quantities of each ingredient that you need.
+So get ready to experiment because your climate, your soil, and the surface you're plastering are all going to determine the quantities of each ingredient that you need.

 Picture